CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 To configure SRv6:
 - Enable SRv6.
-- Configure the SRv6 locator settings and the static IDs.
+- Configure the SRv6 locator settings and the static IDs:
+  - Configure the SRv6 locator prefix.
+  - Configure the SRv6 locator block length.
+Cumulus Linux currently supports a value of 32.
+  - Configure the SRv6 locator function length.
+Cumulus Linux currently supports a value of 0.
+  - Configure the SRv6 locator node length.
+Cumulus Linux currently supports a value of 16.
+  - Configure the static segment identifier locator name.
+  - Configure the static segment identifier endpoint behavior.
+You can specify uA, uDT, uDX, or uN.
+  - Configure the static segment identifier interface.
+You set the interface for uA only.

 The following example enables SRv6, and configures the locator called LEAF and the static SID fcbb:bbbb:2::/48: